toajs/toa-token/README.md

 - `secretKey`: `secretKey` is a string or buffer containing either the secret for HMAC algorithms, or the PEM encoded private key for RSA and ECDSA.

 - `options.useProperty`: `String`, token name add to `context`, default to `token`.
-- `options.getToken`: `Function`, A custom function for extracting the token, This is useful if you need to pass the token through a query parameter or a cookie..
+- `options.getToken`: `Function`, A custom function for extracting the token, This is useful if you need to pass the token through a query parameter or a cookie.
 - `options.algorithm`
 - `options.expiresInMinutes`
 - `options.audience`